VDIGPKU/FlowNAS/README.md

 The overall code is based on [RAFT](https://github.com/princeton-vl/RAFT) and [AttentiveNAS](https://github.com/facebookresearch/AttentiveNAS).
 We sincerely thank the authors for open sourcing their methods.

+## License

+The project is only free for academic research purposes, but needs authorization for commerce.
+For commerce permission, please contact [wyt@pku.edu.cn](mailto:wyt@pku.edu.cn).

 ## Citation